 You might want to keep the house cool and save some money by not running the air conditioning but you’re setting your home up as a target even if the window is left open a crack.
 Here are 10 sensible ways to save on cooling costs.

 A backyard without a fence or one that opens up to a wooded area is prime for burglars to target.
 It’s relatively easy to move in and out of, plus the woods will make an escape easier.
 Try some maintenance-free fencing if you feel the need to create a deterrence.

 Window units are great at cooling smaller spaces but they’re also great for thieves to knock out of the way and grab any loot inside a home.

 Leaving Expensive Stuff in Sight

 It should go without saying but anything of value shouldn’t be left in view from the outside.
-Burglars will often case a house before breaking in and if your home has valuable items out, the likelihood of it getting ribbed just went up.
+Burglars will often case a house before breaking in and if your home has valuable items out, the likelihood of it getting stolen just went up.
 You need to know the 50 places thieves will never look in order to be safe.

 Forgetting to Lock the Garage Door